*Updated February 2019

-Jaguar has made some of the fastest, sexiest and most outlandish sports cars in history.
-And, of course, each offered a distinct British charm.
-From the original SS 100 to the current F-Type, Jaguar sports cars have had the substance to back up their style.
+Jaguar has made some of the most remarkable, beautiful and fastest sports cars in history.
+And, of course, each offered a distinctly British charm.
+From the original Jaguar SS 100 to the current F-Type, this British manufacturer’s sports cars have always had the substance to back up their legendary style.
 But what is the best of the best from the big cat manufacturer?
 Some choices are obvious, while others are hidden gems.

 10. Jaguar Mark 1 and Mark 2

 Not exactly a pure sports car, the Jaguar Mark 1 and Mark 2 were compact saloons (British for sedans) that had an incredible amount of racing success.
 Powered by a choice of inline-six engines, it was the 3.4-liter Mark 1 and 3.8-liter Mark 2 cars that were the serious performers.

 Names like Roy Salvadori, Bob Jane and, of course, Sir Stirling Moss himself all found success behind the wheel of the Jaguar Mark 1s and 2s.

 Released in 1996, the XK succeeded the XJS as Jaguar’s grand touring coupe and convertible.
 With a sexy body, the XK had the performance to back up its sleek silhouette.
 Initially only available with a 290-hp 4.0-liter V8, a 370 supercharged version of that V8 would join the XK lineup a few years later.

 By the time the second-generation XK was discontinued in 2014, this big Jaguar coupe was available with a 550-hp 5.0-liter V8 engine in the bonkers XK-RS.